thomasli0324/PerkBank/README.md

 # Purpose
 To handle the client's request in a more convenient way

-# Notes
+# Assumption
-This prototype is just for demonstration , some security tools such as OTP or FaceID are not included in the source code.
+There are some features like OTP or FaceID are not included in the source code .

+You may see there will be a button asking you to enter OTP and it is just for demonstration.

 # Prerequisite
 1. A MacBook or iMac